rsdoiel/rsdoiel.github.io/blog/2016/05/30/amp-cards-and-open-graph.md

 difference in the resulting HTML pages isn't too bad.

-Adopting either or both is a matter of adjusting how your render your web page's header block.
+Adopting either or both is a matter of adjusting how your render your web page's head block.
 It is easy enough to do manually but easier still using some sort of template system that renders the appropriate meta elements based on the content type and contents in the page being rendered.